Jacob-Stevens-Haas/seattle/CONTRIBUTING.md

 [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 ## Code of Conduct
 Normal open source codes of conduct have injunctions to respect others.
-While we, by virtue of working at the same firm, are all bound more tightly than random internet collaborators, it's still appropriate to cite the [contributor covenant][covenant]:
+It's appropriate to cite the [contributor covenant][covenant]:

     In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project